msallin/SQLiteCodeFirst/README.md

 Creates a [SQLite Database](https://sqlite.org/) from Code, using [Entity Framework](https://msdn.microsoft.com/en-us/data/ef.aspx) CodeFirst.

 ## Support the project <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ARTMHALNW4VC6&lc=CH&item_name=SQLite%2eCodeFirst&item_number=sqlitecodefirst&currency_code=CHF&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted" title="Donate to this project using Paypal"><img src="https://camo.githubusercontent.com/11b2f47d7b4af17ef3a803f57c37de3ac82ac039/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f70617970616c2d646f6e6174652d79656c6c6f772e737667" alt="PayPal donate button" data-canonical-src="https://img.shields.io/badge/paypal-donate-yellow.svg" style="max-width:100%;"></a>

 To support this project you can: *star the repository*, report bugs/request features by creating new issues, write code and create PRs or donate.
 Especially if you use it for a commercial project, a donation is welcome.
 If you need a specific feature for a commercial project, I am glad to offer a paid implementation.

 ## Features

-This Project ships several `IDbInitializer` classes.
+This project ships several `IDbInitializer` classes.
 These create new SQLite Databases based on your model/code.

 The following features are supported:

 - Tables from classes (supported annotations: `Table`)
 - Columns from properties (supported annotations: `Column`, `Key`, `MaxLength`, `Required`, `NotMapped`, `DatabaseGenerated`, `Index`)
 - PrimaryKey constraint (`Key` annotation, key composites are supported)